scoconno/scoconno.github.io/Teaching/Mind/Dualism/index.md

 2. I don’t know that I’m not dreaming.
 3. I don’t know that I have hands.

-Descartes thinks that the argument does not generalize to every belief he holds.
+This argument is valid, but Descartes thinks that the argument does not generalize to every belief he holds.
 For instance, it does not generalize to his belief in the existence of space, time, magnitude, simple qualities, and so on.
 So, Descartes searches for an even stronger argument.

-#### Evil Demon Argument Argument
+## Evil Demon Argument Argument

 1. If I don’t know that I’m not being deceived by an Evil Demon, then I don’t know that p.
 2. I don’t know that I’m not being deceived by an Evil Demon.